MubarakSaleem/Eye-Controller-Mouse/README.md

   5)Cross-Platform: Works on Windows, macOS, and Linux.

 # Technologies Used

-OpenCV: For real-time video processing and eye detection.
+📷OpenCV: For real-time video processing and eye detection.

-MediaPipe: For facial landmark detection and eye tracking.
+👤MediaPipe: For facial landmark detection and eye tracking.

-PyAutoGUI: For simulating mouse movements and clicks.
+🖱️PyAutoGUI: For simulating mouse movements and clicks.

 Python: The core programming language for the project.